cis547/cis547.github.io/_labs/lab02.markdown

 ##### Step 1

 Study the [LLVM Primer][llvm-primer] to understand the structure of the LLVM IR.
-The primer shows how to run LLVM on a sample C program to generate the corresponding LLVM IR program.
+The primer shows how to run `clang` on a sample C program to generate the corresponding LLVM IR program.
 You can use the C programs under `/lab2/test` directory to try it out:

 ```sh